regebro/supporting-python-3/source/differences.rst

 conversion.

 This listing is incomplete.
-What is listed here is only the intentional changes that are not bug fixes and even so there may be accidental ommissions.
+What is listed here is only the intentional changes that are not bug fixes and even so there may be accidental omissions.

 ---------------------------------------------------------------------------
 ``apply()``